dzchoi/dropalt/ideas.md

 [Swithcover]
 * Configure the automatic switchover feature in config.hpp.
+* Switchover event should be given to Effects.

 [RGB]
 * Precise color accuracy isn't necessary — keycaps show everything in a reddish color.
+* RGB_ENABLED is turned on or off from Effects.

 * Tips
   - `typedef struct lua_State lua_State;`